MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/3-exercise-get-started-with-azure-spatial-anchors.md

-In this tutorial, you'll explore the steps required to:
+In this unit, you'll explore the steps required to:

 - Start and stop an Azure Spatial Anchors session.
 - Create, upload, and download spatial anchors on a single device.